hnla/style-modules/members-list-module/readme.md

 ## Installing

 To install this module copy it to your child theme.
-The module needs to live in a directory named `/style-modules/` this directory or folder lives in turn in the child themes buddypress or community directory depending on how you have named your BP directory.
+The module needs to live in a directory named `/style-modules/` this directory or folder lives in turn in the child themes `/buddypress` or `/community` directory depending on how you have named your BP directory.
 You should then have something similar to this structure:

 `my-child-theme/buddypress/style-modules/members-list-module/`